ugiat/NERCat/README.md

 - [Knowledgator original authors](https://github.com/Knowledgator)

 ## 🤝 Contributing
 For any questions, suggestions, or contributions, feel free to open an issue or submit a pull request on this repository.
+You can also send a e-mail to: ugiat@ugiat.com